bisakhmondal/passportJS-auth/Readme.md

 Hey!!
 Wanna Use OAuth2.0 / OAuth login for the web page you just created !!
 But Don't wanna use Firebase!!
 Here's the solution, Use Passport.JS, along with any database as per your requiremment (SQL/NoSQL).

-I've provided a working code(you just need to put the credentials on 'auth/key.js'.
-I only needed the Facebook and LinkedIn login.
+I've provided a working code (you just need to put the credentials on [keys](/routes/keys.js).
+I only needed Facebook and LinkedIn login back then.
 You can use any starategies you like.
 (It has more than 500+ strategies).

 For more details visit [here](http://www.passportjs.org/)